How to Automatically Add a Table of Contents to WordPress Posts

 Alright, enough with the out of date plugins.
 This is a much more recently updated plugin with a much higher user install base, and compatibility with modern WordPress.

-Table of Contents Plugin
+Table Of Contents Plugin

 This one dynamically generates a table of contents based on the content of your posts, scanning for headings and subheadings.
 You can enable it for posts and for pages, and it supports custom post types so long as it can access the content, which requires it to be in the_content() php.